 Guernsey is a leading domicile for funds, with more than 50 years of experience in the formation, administration and cross-border distribution of investment funds.
-It also offers a ‘lighter touch’ approach to Private Investment Structures (‘PS’), also known as Private Funds (‘PF’), which are ‘related party’ investment structures, particularly suitable for family office arrangements.
+It also offers a ‘lighter touch’ approach to Private Investment Structures (‘PS’), also known as Private Funds (‘PFs’), which are ‘related party’ investment structures, particularly suitable for family office arrangements.

 Private Funds are of particular interest as platforms for wealthy families and small groups of “club” investors to hold a wide variety of assets.

 Private Funds are bespoke structures with minimal or no fund regulatory status.
 There is no legal definition for a PF, and they can be a legal entity with a similar choice of structure; for example, a limited company, limited partnership, trust and/or a cellular company.

 Why are Private Fund Structures of so Much Current Interest?

 There are several reasons for the current, increased interest in PFs, including: